AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 * Preventing online activity tracking by masking the IP address
 * Hiding the real geolocation to remain anonymous

 AdGuard VPN for Android can do it all for you — and even offer something unique.
-To find out why AdGuard VPN is the better option — read [this article](/general/adguard-vpn-is-the-better-option.md).
+To find out why AdGuard VPN is the better option — read [this article](/general/why-adguard-vpn.md).

 ## How to start using AdGuard VPN for Android

-AdGuard VPN for Android is a very user-friendly app.
-Firstly, download it from [Google Play](https://play.google.com/store/apps/details?id=com.adguard.vpn) and log into your AdGuard account.
+Firstly, download AdGuard VPN from [Google Play](https://play.google.com/store/apps/details?id=com.adguard.vpn) and log into your AdGuard account.
 In case you don’t have it — you should [create it](https://auth.adguard.com/login.html).
 You can sign in directly with your AdGuard account credentials.
 Or do it via Google or Facebook, if your AdGuard account was registered using the same email address.

 ## Main Screen